 This type of drug test isn't done very often.
 This is because it's usually necessary to screen for more recent use.
-While these tests will tell you if Xanax is present in the system, it may not tell you if the person is abusing the drug or taking it as prescribed if the person was given a prescription by a doctor.
+While these tests will tell you if Xanax is present in the system, it may not tell you if the person is abusing the drug or is taking it as prescribed if he or she has a prescription.

-When combining these drugs, you may begin having difficulty breathing and become unconscious.
+When combining these drugs, you may begin having difficulty breathing and may become unconscious.
 You’re at a greater risk of death in these situations as well.
-Because you aren’t as mentally alert, you may have trouble recognizing that you need medical attention as well.
+Because you aren’t as mentally alert, you may have trouble recognizing that you need medical attention.

 You should be aware of the side effects of Xanax whether you’re taking it as a prescribed drug or for recreational use.

 It may also cause fluttering in your chest, confusion, uncontrolled movements and depression and suicide.
 It’s important to get help immediately if you notice any of these symptoms.
 It may be an indication that this drug is not suitable for you.

 Those who are going to discontinue Xanax use because of the side effects will need to do so slowly.
 They will need to follow a taper schedule.
 This schedule will vary from one patient to another.
 It all depends on what each patient needs, and how their body responds to the absence of the drug.

 Allergic reactions to Xanax are not uncommon.
 In comparison to other benzodiazepines, Xanax is a lot more toxic.
 Due to this reason, it’s much more likely that drug user may develop an allergic reaction from taking this prescription medication.
 You need to get immediate medical help and attention if any of the following symptoms of an allergic reaction are present:

 An allergic reaction can turn fatal at any moment.
 You never know when the symptoms may worsen.